bosstwobread/Resume/README.md

 # Acknowledgment

 Thank you for taking the time to read my resume.
-I look forward to get opportunity to work with you!
+I look forward to the opportunity to work with you!